Cheng Ho Cruises appear to be permanently closed as of my last check

 The food was passable but the evening was spectacular.

-If you are visiting Singapore, the Cheng Ho Cruise is a trip well worth taking – and reputedly the day trips – a different route – is equally rewarding.
+If you are visiting Singapore, check to see if this wonderful experience has been reconstituted after its closure.
+If so, a Cheng Ho Cruise is a trip well worth taking – and reputedly the day trips – taking a different route – are equally rewarding.

 In the words of another great sea-goer, Jaques Cousteau: